Experts Urge PECO Customers to Switch to Alternative Electric Suppliers

 The third part is a retail electric supplier.
 Under the new law, electric customers are allowed to shop around and buy their electricity from an alternative electric supplier, also known as a retail electric supplier, who simply arranges to buy electricity from generators and sell it directly to customers.

 However, if customers don’t switch, PECO is required by law to sell electricity to those customers.
 In such cases, PECO is required to act as a retail electric supplier as well and buy electricity from generators at the lowest cost and pass on any savings to customers.
 However, PECO isn’t allowed to make a profit on the electricity it sells.
 The resulting electric rate is known as the default rate, or price to compare, which PECO customers can use to compare the price they pay for electricity with what they would pay if they switched to a retail electric supplier.

 According to PECO, there are now 38 active alternative electric suppliers serving residential electric customers in its marketplace, though only 26 have posted their offers with the PUC and Popowski’s office.

-A typical residential electric customer who uses 750 kilowatt-hours of electricity a month can save about $90 a year by switching to an alternative electric supplier and locking in an electric rate lower that PECO’s.
+A typical residential electric customer who uses 750 kilowatt-hours of electricity a month can reduce bill costs by as much as $90 a year by switching to an alternative electric supplier and locking in a fixed rate.
 Those who use more power can save even more money by switching, Popowski told The Philadelphia Inquirer.

 When the “rate differential kicks in, and if you have to air-condition and you’re using more than 500 kilowatt-hours a month, there are some real savings to be had,” Popowski said.